torvalds/linux/Documentation/firmware-guide/acpi/method-tracing.rst

    [    0.188903]   exdebug-0398 ex_trace_point        : Method End [0xf58394d8:\_SB.PCI0.LPCB.ECOK] execution.

 Developers can utilize these special log entries to track the AML interpretation, thus can aid issue debugging and performance tuning.
-Note that, as the "AML tracer" logs are implemented via ACPI_DEBUG_PRINT() macro, CONFIG_ACPI_DEBUG is also required to be enabled for enabling "AML tracer" logs.
+Analte that, as the "AML tracer" logs are implemented via ACPI_DEBUG_PRINT() macro, CONFIG_ACPI_DEBUG is also required to be enabled for enabling "AML tracer" logs.